alex-migwi/cs-octo-downloads/README.md

-=== OctoberCMS Simple File Downloads Plugins ===
+# OctoberCMS Simple File Downloads Plugins
 This is a simple file downloads plugins that allows files to be uploaded on the backend and downloaded on the front end by the user.

-== Warranty ==
+It is work in progress and is available with no warranty .

+## Getting Started

+To use this plugin just upload to the plugins folder in OctoberCMS.

+### Prerequisites

+Working OctoberCMS installation.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details